Hannibal046/Awesome-LLM/README.md

 - [MMedBench](https://henrychur.github.io/MultilingualMedQA) - a benchmark that evaluates large language models' ability to answer medical questions across multiple languages.
 - [MMToM-QA](https://chuanyangjin.com/mmtom-qa-leaderboard) - a multimodal question-answering benchmark designed to evaluate AI models' cognitive ability to understand human beliefs and goals.
 - [OlympicArena](https://gair-nlp.github.io/OlympicArena/#leaderboard) - a benchmark for evaluating AI models across multiple academic disciplines like math, physics, chemistry, biology, and more.
-- [Open LLM Leaderboard](https://huggingface.co/spaces/HuggingFaceH4/open_llm_leaderboard) - aims to track, rank, and evaluate LLMs and chatbots as they are released.
 - [PubMedQA](https://pubmedqa.github.io) - a biomedical question-answering benchmark designed for answering research-related questions using PubMed abstracts.
 - [SciBench](https://scibench-ucla.github.io/#leaderboard) -  benchmark designed to evaluate large language models (LLMs) on solving complex, college-level scientific problems from domains like chemistry, physics, and mathematics.
 - [SuperBench](https://fm.ai.tsinghua.edu.cn/superbench/#/leaderboard) - a benchmark platform designed for evaluating large language models (LLMs) on a range of tasks, particularly focusing on their performance in different aspects such as natural language understanding, reasoning, and generalization.